Dealing with a Chronic Complainer in the Workplace: Best Practices

 - Teach team members to make their concerns about policies, programs or activities visible to the broader group.
 Hold people accountable for proposing and following thru on actions to remedy the issues.
 Establish that it is culturally inappropriate to complain behind the scenes.

-- Mind the gap!
+- Engage and observe.
 Effective managers focus on both engaging with their team members and observing behaviors in a variety of settings.
 You cannot coach or offer constructive or positive feedback without the context that comes from observing and engaging.
 Chronic complainers survive and thrive in environments where the manager tends to operate at a distance and struggle to gain traction where the manager is closely involved with team members.

 - Continually solicit input from your team members on the working environment.
-The chronic complainers are crafty at remaining below the surface and out of earshot of their managers.
-However, a manager who is always engaging with all of her team members to understand how things are going is able to focus on those individuals and behaviors that detract from morale and performance.
+Chronic complainers are crafty at remaining below the surface and out of earshot of their managers.
+However, a manager, who is always engaging with all of their team members to understand how things are going, is able to focus on those individuals and behaviors that detract from morale and performance.
 Use straightforward approaches and conversations as well as formal surveys and 360-degree reviews to build a body of evidence on the group and individual performance.

 - Recognize when it is time to escalate.
 If behaviors do not change, it is time to move from coaching to counseling.
 Coaching is designed to elicit positive change in behaviors by offering guidance, encouragement and specific, actionable feedback.
 Counseling offers clear feedback that the behaviors are unacceptable and identifies the implications of failing to change the behavior.
 Work with your human resources manager to structure a counseling session.
 Make certain to provide documentation on all of the prior feedback and coaching.
 Gain support for presenting the employee with a performance improvement program that has implications if performance fails to improve.
 And then follow-up!